FuelLabs/sway/docs/book/src/blockchain-development/storage.md

 ### Storing Structs

-To store a struct in storage, each variable must be assigned in the the `storage` block.
+To store a struct in storage, each variable must be assigned in the `storage` block.
 This can be either my assigning the fields individually or using a public [constructor](../basics/methods_and_associated_functions.md#constructors) that can be evaluated to a constant during compilation.

 ```sway
 {{#include ../../../../examples/struct_storage_variables/src/main.sw:struct_storage_declaration}}